Notes on the Geography of Belgium: Tervuren: Africa Museum

 An ivory bust of Leopold used to stand in the rotunda.
 It not longer does, but this bronze lingers in a museum courtyard.
 Leopold's words remain on a museum wall: "To open to civilization the only part of our globe which it has not yet penetrated--to pierce the darkness which hangs over entire peoples--is a crusade worthy of this century of progress."
 Even in Leopold's day, there were plenty of observers who found this rhetoric offensively hypocritical.

 On the rotunda floor are the star and crown that formed the emblem of the Congo Free State.

-The most prominent statues are a set of four gilded bronzes by Arsene Matton (1873-1953), who visited the Congo twice in the course of preparing them.
+The most prominent statues in the rotunda are a set of four gilded bronzes by Arsene Matton (1873-1953), who visited the Congo twice in the course of preparing them.
 This group is called "Belgium Bringing Prosperity to the Congo."

-This is "Belgium Bringing Civilization to the Congo."
+"Belgium Bringing Civilization to the Congo."
 The museum's published guide states that these sculptures "are distinctly paternalistic and suggest an enormous distance between the European and African 'races.'"
-Visitors a century ago would have agreed but would have found no fault with the Belgians.
+Visitors a century ago would have considered that judgment so obvious as to be infantile.